imlilac/Daneshkar-Js-hw-3/README.md

 ## Challenge

-Users should be able to:
+Question:

--  View the optimal layout for the site depending on their device's screen size
+-   write function that get sentence from user with prompt then shows the number of each character in the output

 ### Screenshot